nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

             }
             return $total/3;
         }

     }

 Even without an actual service class, we can see how we expect it to operate.
 When writing a test for the Temperature class, we can now substitute a mock object for the real service which allows us to test the behaviour of the Temperature class without actually needing a concrete service instance.

-Note: PHPUnit integration (see below) can remove the need for a teardown() method.
+Note: PHPUnit integration (see below) can remove the need for a tearDown() method.

     use \Mockery as m;

     class TemperatureTest extends PHPUnit_Framework_TestCase
     {

-        public function teardown()
+        public function tearDown()
         {
             m::close();
         }

         public function testGetsAverageTemperatureFromThreeServiceReadings()
         {
             $service = m::mock('service');